 The following rules and procedures for Education Council elections are in accordance with the College and Institute Act.
 In the event of any conflict between the rules and procedures and the Act, the College and Institute Act shall prevail.

-During the term of office for the Education Council, a faculty member must:
+During the term of office, a student representative of the Education Council must:

-"a person the Registrar recognizes to be enrolled and in good standing in a course or program of studies at the institution"
+Student is defined as “a person the Registrar recognizes to be enrolled and in good standing in a course or program of studies at the institution”.

 - For the purposes of elections, a student is an individual who is enrolled in at least one credit course and in good standing at the institution